fivetran/dbt_zendesk/README.md

     version: [">=0.9.0", "<0.10.0"]

 ```
+> **Note**: Do not include the Zendesk source package.
+The Zendesk transform package already has a dependency on the source in its own `packages.yml` file.

 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `zendesk` schema.
 If this is not where your zendesk data is (for example, if your zendesk schema is named `zendesk_fivetran`), add the following configuration to your root `dbt_project.yml` file: